AndrewDisher/Rhino-Northwind-Dashboard/README.md

 ## Docker

-The base image used in the Dockerfile is
+The base image used in the Dockerfile is [rocker/shiny:4.3.0](https://github.com/rocker-org/rocker-versioned2/wiki/shiny_ec168d0acc04).

-A pre-built docker image can be found in this [DockerHub repository](https://hub.docker.com/repository/docker/adisher/rhino-shiny-nw-dashboard/general) for easy download.
+A pre-built docker image for this project can be found in this [DockerHub repository](https://hub.docker.com/repository/docker/adisher/rhino-shiny-nw-dashboard/general) for easy download.

 A Dockerfile is provided here in case you'd like to build the image locally.
 To do this, run in your terminal the command